rehierl/abstract-properties/05-generic-properties/0-0-sections-recap.md

 (*) A document consists of distinct nodes such that each document has a first and a last node.
 As such, each document has a well defined order (aka. the document order) over its nodes.
-Because of that, each node within a document has a unique index associated with it, which is why a document can be described as an ordered sequence of nodes.
+Because of that, each node has a unique index associated with it, which is why a document can be described as an ordered sequence of nodes.

 (*) Each heading is classified as a sectioning node and is said to declare (aka. introduce) a new section.
 Because of that, a heading and its section